 Indiana University.
 By every measure of strength among modern universities, Indiana University ranks near the top.
 It is old enough (founded in 1820) to have great stability and great traditions.
-It is large enough (tenth in the nation) to offer a breadth of instruction seldom equaled.
+It is large enough (ninth in the nation) to offer a breadth of instruction seldom equaled.
 Yet, through a carefully organized system of counseling, it gives personal and individual attention to each student.

 The Indiana faculty, including scholars of national and international reputation, offers instruction and training in research in hundreds of subjects.
-The University libraries, which include some of the nation's most important collections in a number of fields, contain more than 4,000,000 pieces.
+The University libraries, which include some of the nation's most important collections in a number of fields, contain more than 3,200,000 pieces.

-On all of its campuses Indiana University has sought to preserve the informality and friendliness of a small school.
+Indiana has sought on its campuses at Bloomington and at Indianapolis to preserve the informality and friendliness of a small school.
 As the result, no student becomes "lost" in the transition from high school to university.
-This has been accomplished through the successful facultystudent counseling program of the Junior Division, the "academic home" of all freshmen, and the individualized programs in all the dormitories.
+This has been accomplished through the successful faculty-student counseling program of the Junior Division (the "academic home" of all freshmen) and the individualized programs in all the dormitories.